 Formerly Science and Quality Scholar Program

 The Science and Quality Fellow Program advances the fields of guidelines, quality and data, and will help residents and fellows develop insight into how the AUA develops and promotes the advancement of evidence-based science.
-The deadline to apply for this program has passed.
+The deadline to apply for this program is Tuesday, February 4, 2020.

 Who is Eligible?

 The program is open to all AUA residents in their research year, fellows, and first-year post-graduates.
 Applicants will be expected to demonstrate a strong interest or aptitude for science and quality issues.
 If the applicant is currently a resident, the scholar's Residency Director must sign-off on and verify that the scholar will be available for the travel and time allotted for the program.